abbbi/virtnbdbackup/README.md

 2021-03-29 11:32:03 INFO virtnbdbackup - backupDisk: 2147483648 bytes disk size
 2021-03-29 11:32:03 INFO virtnbdbackup - backupDisk: 1394147328 bytes of data extents to backup
 ```

+# Backup concurrency

+If `virtnbdbackup` saves data to a regular target directory, it starts one
+thread for each disk it detects to speed up the backup operation.

+This behavior can be changed using the `--worker` option to define an amount of
+threads to be used for backup.
+Depending on how many disks your virtual machine
+has attached, it might make sense to try a different amount of workers to see
+which amount your hardware can handle best.

+If standard output is defined as backup target, the amount of workers is
+allways limited to 1, to ensure a valid Zip file format.

 ## Compression